 Guess what?
 Taking control is not yelling – belittling – punishing.
 It’s about communicating and setting limits.
 And boundaries.

-Once you as a parent has those limits and boundaries set (during the day too), you can then work on establishing nighttime limits and boundaries when it comes to sleep.
+Once you, as a parent, have limits and boundaries set (during the day too), you can establish nighttime limits and boundaries when it comes to sleep.

 CASE STUDY: A 3 Year Old Gets Back On Track (With My Help)